aleanich/challenge/challenge1/README.md

 # Theta Method for computing the numerical solution of a Cauchy problem of 1D function #

-**Note** In order to run the code on your device you must change the directory to yours that contains /Examples on pacs-examples repository.
+**Note:** In order to run the code on your device you must change the directory to yours that contains /Examples on pacs-examples repository.

 Then:
 - command `make` to compile the code